- Select Category

 If your complaint relates to your relationship manager, please advise their Managing Director.
 Their details are available on request by calling 020 7649 9654.

 Our aim is to address any concerns as soon as possible and within the regulatory guidelines.
 The timescales we will adhere to are detailed below;

-If we have been unable to resolve your complaint by the end of the following business day, we will write to you within five business days to:
+If we have been unable to resolve your complaint with you by the end of the fourth business day, we will write to you within five business days to: